mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *string*

-The password that will be used when creating a sysadmin user at the deployment process.
+The password that will be used when creating a sysadmin user during the deployment process.

 ## GoVersion